cossacklabs/acra/README.md

 ### Normal integration into your infrastructure

 For production environments, we insist on generating and exchanging keys manually and deploying Acra as Docker containers or from source code.
-Refer to the [Quick Start guide](https://docs.cossacklabs.com/pages/documentation-acra/#installing-acra-from-the-cossack-labs-repository) to understand how to download and launch Acra components, generate keys, and perform a key exchange properly.
+Refer to the [Quick Start guide](https://docs.cossacklabs.com/pages/documentation-acra/#installing-acra-from-the-cossack-labs-repository) to understand how to download and launch Acra components, generate keys, and perform key exchange properly.

 ## Documentation and tutorials

-The most recent version of the documentation, tutorials, and demos for Acra is available in the official [Cossack Labs Documentation Server](https://docs.cossacklabs.com/products/acra/).
-The Github Wiki documentation is deprecated and no longer updated since 0.82.0.
+The most recent version of the documentation, tutorials, and demos for Acra is available on the official [Cossack Labs Documentation Server](https://docs.cossacklabs.com/products/acra/).
+The Github Wiki documentation is deprecated and no longer updated since v0.82.0.

 To gain an initial understanding of Acra, you might want to: